 - When manually adding a forecast correction event to reset the forecast to match your actuals on a particular date

-You may wish to manually create a blue flag forecast adjustment in order to bring you forecast in line with your current actual balance as outlined here: Steps to reset the forecast to today's balance
+You may wish to manually create a blue flag forecast adjustment to bring your forecast in line with your current actual balance as outlined here: Steps to reset the forecast to today's balance.

 Resetting the forecast balance for an account does not affect your actual balance.

-If your actual balances, either current or historic, are showing incorrectly you can learn how to fix this here: Troubleshooting balance issues
+If your actual balances, either current or historic, show incorrectly, you can learn how to fix this here: Troubleshooting balance issues.

 Forecast correction events for grouped accounts

 Forecast correction events for grouped accounts will show per account, rather than for the grouped account as a whole.

 This allows you to see which accounts within the group are ahead or behind their forecast amounts, and allows you to correct the forecast for the accounts individually.